 Thank you for your interest in captioning videos!
 When you caption videos, You’ll be rewarded with more video views because those with captions reach more viewers than those without captions.

-- Who uses captions?
+- Who uses captions on videos?

 - What is an SRT file?